 If you crossed this bridge when it was built in 1815 you’d have paid--you guessed it--half a penny.
 The official name is Liffey Bridge, named for the river it passes over connecting the north and south banks.
 Go from Temple Bar to Bachelor’s Walk, where you’ll find plenty of cafes and shopping to punctuate your riverside stroll.

 If you’re interested in history and literature, head to Trinity College, which was founded in 1592.
 It lends a collection of monumental 18th-century buildings to Dublin’s skyline.
 Famous alumni include writers Oscar Wilde and Samuel Beckett.
 Indeed, this school has always been close to Ireland’s literary canon.
 The Trinity College Library houses the legendary Book of Kells, the ninth-century gospel manuscript.
-Make sure to visit the 213-foot Long Room with 200,000 of its oldest books.
+Make sure to visit the famous 213-foot Long Room while on your Dublin vacation.

 Personal advice from Tourlane experts